I'm in this one...

 Housing Crisis?
 What Housing Crisis?

-Why do we need more houses in the UK?
+From the quosac2 blog Why do we need more houses in the UK?
 Why are house prices sky-high, and unaffordable by essential workers?
 Why do kids, old enough to move out, stay at home and spend their quite reasonable earnings on booze and cars?
 Why are more elderly people living on their own, necessitating carers to drive round in cars?
 Why are cars so necessary?

 I'm sure if you add up all the bedrooms in the country, you'd find a surplus.